white-noise/rensetsu/README.md

 ## rensetsu 連接 (a kanji collection app)

+### objective of this app
+- making language into collection, curation, curiosity
+- make use of what web-based format can provide in ease, connection
+- what is important is the link, the sort, the group
+- reminds you what you don't know, reminds you what you do, all with simple views, interface that eschews competition and games

 ### things to do
 - goal is quick, easily navigable, intuitive connections. collection of information rather than a game, competition, or motivational fervor. it should remind you of what you need to learn, but beautifully, and calmly.
 - individual accounts should hold reference to interesting, difficult, and mastered kanji, along with other personal data not yet determined.